About Us

 chad@nreptilecenter.org

 Growing up in Florida, Chad always had a love and fascination with the abundance of wildlife around him, particularly the reptiles and amphibians.
-He spent all his sick days home from school watching Animal Planet, which also fueled a passion for conservation which has carried with him through life.
+He spent many of his sick days home from school watching Steve Irwin and Jeff Corwin on TV, which also fueled a passion for conservation which has carried with him through life.

-Chad was beyond excited when his wife, Rachel, informed him about the Northern Colorado Herpetological Society and Northern Colorado Wildlife Center, and they both began volunteering in the beginning of 2022.
-The two organizations provide wonderful opportunities to share his passion for wildlife with the community.
-Chad believes that advocacy, education, rehabilitation are all key to keeping our ecosystems healthy.
-He is aspiring to become a licensed animal rehabilitator so he can continue to make a positive impact on our local wildlife.
+Chad was beyond excited when his partner, Rachel, informed him about the Reptile & Amphibian Center of the Rockies (formerly the Northern Colorado Herpetological Society), and they both began volunteering in the beginning of 2022.
+The organization provides wonderful opportunities to share his passion for herptiles with the community.
+Chad believes that advocacy, education, rescue, and rehabilitation are all key to keeping our ecosystems healthy.
+He is aspiring to become a licensed animal rehabilitator so he can continue to make a positive impact on our local wildlife, while also continuing to make an impact helping the displaced pets of our community.

 When Chad is not volunteering, he likes to spend his spare time hiking and taking photos of our beautiful state, along with the wildlife we share it with.
-At home, his time is spent caring for his own cold and warm blooded pets.
+At home, his time is spent making music, and caring for his own cold and warm blooded pets.

 Email: info@reptilecenter.org